Table of Contents

 Dessert wines are paired with desserts as the name implies and fortified wines are those that are incorporated with a distilled spirit, mostly, brandy.
 They tend to be sweet and have elevated alcohol content so their glasses are designed to balance out these notes.

 The Port glass is similarly shaped with the Bordeaux glass, only smaller and thinner.
-It can hold about 8.5 ounces of wine, is 6.5 inches tall and about 2.6 inches wide.
-The narrow mouth of the glass helps in concentrating the sweet aromas and reducing the evaporation.
+It can hold about 8.5 ounces of wine, is 6.5 inches tall, and about 2.6 inches wide.
+The narrow mouth of the glass helps in concentrating the sweet aromas and reducing evaporation.
 Furthermore, it leads the wine to the center of the mouth then to the back so the sweet accents are emphasized without becoming overwhelming.

 There are many different shapes for the Sherry glass, but the most prominent one is the flute-like glass but with a tapered top.
 It can hold about 4 ounces of wine and it has a height of 7.5 inches and a width of 2.4 inches.
-It is best for serving Sherry, Cordial and other dessert wines which have a high alcohol content.
+It is best for serving Sherry, Cordial, and other dessert wines that have high alcohol content.
 Just like other dessert wine glasses, the Sherry glass is designed to deliver the wine to the back of the mouth so the drinker is not overwhelmed by the sweetness.

 There are other kinds of wine glasses that come in various sizes and shapes.
 People always find a way to make something and elevate them.
 Here are some wine glasses that are considered different but still great.
 Most of them are adored for their aesthetics.

 If you think that wine glasses are elegant, then you should see a Hock glass.
-They are basically the elevated version of a wine glass, because instead of smooth surfaces, they are adorned with beautiful and intricate engravings that make them look like diamonds and if that’s not enough, they’re also available in vibrant colors.
+They are basically the elevated version of a wine glass because instead of smooth surfaces, they are adorned with beautiful and intricate engravings that make them look like diamonds, and if that’s not enough, they’re also available in vibrant colors.
 They can occupy about 8 ounces of liquid and are 7.5 inches tall.